photoangell/provejs-jquery/src/validators/README.md

 ## Asynchronous Validators

-Asynchronous validators can return return the following objects:
+Asynchronous validators can return the following objects:
 - result
 	- Required: true,
 	- Description: returned when the asynchrous validator is finished validating.